TonyADI/Augeo/README.md

 - Users cannot view their own listings on the home or browse page.
 - Users can modify their personal details and password.
 - Improved security in server and backend.
+- Users can hide or show their password when entering it.

 ## Future Functionalities
 - New categories can be added but they would need to be authorized first.